 (This is in addition to some on the old site.
 Further, the count may sometimes temporarily decrease by 1 when I am testing the download after an update.)

-This version wraps in (includes) all patches up to and including 240715, meaning it is the most comprehensive version to date.
-While newer patches such as the one listed next (see below) CAN be installed over this version (and are intended for doing so), do not install any old patches over this version (240715 or older) since they are already included.
-Note that this version is identical to installing patch version 240715 over old game version (240210).
+This version wraps in (includes) all patches up to and including patch 240817, meaning it is the most comprehensive standard version to date.
+While newer patches such as the one listed next (see below) CAN be installed over this version (and are intended for doing so), it is NOT necessary to install any old patches over this version (250817 or older) since they are already included.
+Note that this version is identical to installing patch version 250817 over old game version 240720 (or over later versions that also support that patch, meaning 240715 or 240817-250725).

 This full version is an alternative to installing the patch over an earlier version.